New scholarships are awarded once a year at our April Board Meeting. Applications must be received in the TSEF office

 office no later than December 23rd of each year.
 Spring grades are due in the TSEF office no later than June 1st of each year.

 If you plan on taking a semester off, you must notify us before the semester begins.
-If you are out of school for 2 semesters, if you fail to turn your grades in for 2 consecutive semesters, or if you are on probation for 3 semesters, you will be dropped from the scholarship program and your funds will be redistributed.
-The 3 probations cover your entire college career, from freshman to senior years.
+If you are out of school for 2 semesters, if you fail to submit grades for 2 consecutive semesters, or if you are on probation for 3 semesters, you will be dropped from the scholarship program and your funds will be redistributed.
+The 3 probations cover your entire college career.

 You must reapply for continued funding by April 15th of each year unless otherwise noted on your award letter.